DreadBoy/curriculum-vitae/README.md

 * Ticy native app
    * cross-platform Flutter app for users of SmartCity platform
-   * picked up project midway through its development but worked solo since then
+   * picked up project midway through its development, technical lead in a team of 2
    * currently still in development
 * Ticy API
    * Lumen powered API for Ticy app